DresOperatingSystems/KALI-NETHUNTER-2024/README.md

 ```bash
 apt --fix-broken install
 ```
-The error happens because we are missing certain packages in Termux needed for the build and the cmd above resolves the missing packages and continues the build like we could sit here and create a shell script that installs the right packages.manually so we don't get this error at all but this just works plus every device is different.
+The error happens because we are missing certain packages in Termux needed for the build and the cmd above resolves the missing packages and continues the build like we could sit here and create a shell script that installs the right packages manually so we don't get this error at all but this just works plus every device is different.

 Also The process may appear idle while configuring packages in the background do not interrupt or close Termux or you'll need to restart.
 #### Once finished continue with: